 About Guru Harekrushna Behera

-Guru Shri Hare Krishna Behera, a well-known Odissi exponent and internationaly acclaimed and justifiable to claim many honours but foremost among these would be in being the pioneer of bringing Odissi out of the geographical confines of Odisha and unleashing its creative muse to a wider audience than hitherto enjoyed.
+Guru Shri Harekrushna Behera, a well-known Odissi exponent and internationally acclaimed and justifiable to claim many honors but foremost among these would be in being the pioneer of bringing Odissi out of the geographical confines of Odisha and unleashing its creative muse to a wider audience than hitherto enjoyed.
+Guru Shri Harekrushna Behera was born in the village of Buanl in the District of Balasore, Orissa.
+From a very early age he was attracted to the finer nuances of the Odissi Dance form, and to nurture that attraction; he successively initiated himself as disciple to Shri Ramhari Behera, Shri Shriram Chandra Dey and Shri Ramchandra Mahapatra.
+He learned the Gotipua and Mahari style of Odissi from these gurus apart from learning Champu, Chhanda Tabla, and contemporary dances like Bhajan and Chhota Khayal.

 His attraction towards the dance from was evident in his adolescence when, at the age of six, he joined the ‘akhada’ parties in his village.
 Akhada party was a traditional narrative that used elaborate drama and song sequence to tell stories.
-Such was his forte in this form that he was invited to teach and direct akhada parties in neighbouring villages.
+Such was his forte in this form that he was invited to teach and direct akhada parties in neighboring villages.
 Yet his quest for continued growth in education and art remained unfulfilled.

-Towards fulfilling these ambitions in part, he came to Balasore in 1952, where he joined the Nritya Sangeet Kala Mandir as a dance teacher.
+Towards fulfilling these ambitions in part, he came to Balasore in 1952, where he joined the Nrutya Sangeet Kala Mandir as a dance teacher.
 In 1957, he joined the Kala Vikash Kendra to pursue his education.
 Here under the watchful tutelage of Guru Keli Charan Mahapatra, his mastery of the dance from flowered.
 During the same time, he joined “Jayantika”, which was a conflation of Gurus, scholars and students of the art form under one roof committed to evolve Odissi with a classical character.

 In 1960, Shri Babul Joshi, the then secretary of the Kala Vikash Kendra, saw the potential that was lying untapped inside Guru Behera and sponsored his entrance to the Natya Ballet centre at Delhi to learn ballet.
 Guru Shri Behera combined this opportunity to teach Odissi to aspiring students of the Natya Ballet Centre and thus started the pioneering work of propagating Odissi outside Orissa in to the wider canvas of the country’s cultural milieu.

-In 1964 he received a scholarship from the Sangeet Natak Academy (Orissa) and also from cultural Deptt, Govt. of India to learn kathak from pandit Shri Birju Maharaj.
+In 1964 he received a scholarship from the Sangeet Natak Academy (Orissa) and also from cultural Dept, Govt. of India to learn kathak from pandit Shri Birju Maharaj.
 Simultaneously he learn Pakhawaj from Late Shri Purushottam Das and Thumri from Late Smt Sidheswari Devi.

 In the same year, Guru Shri Behera started the ‘ Nritya Niketan’.
 It was, perhaps, the first of its kind in Delhi.
 However, Guru Shri Behera could not devote much time to it for multiple reasons.
 This did not deter him form continuing with his task of propagating Odissi and he called on his disciples, friends and even his guru Shri Kelu Charan Moahapatra to assist him in this endeavour.
 In 1971, he joined the Gandharva Mahavidyalaya as an “Odissi Guru”.
 In 1974, he again served as an Odissi Guru at Sri Rama Bharatiya kala Kendra.

 Long years of Teaching Odissi at various establishments had made Guru Shri Behera eager to start an institution that would be devoted to teaching Odissi.
-With this noble thought in mind, Guru Shri Behera started his own institution in 1976, which five years latter, got formally registered as “Odissi Kendra” under the “Registration of Societies Act”.
+With this noble thought in mind, Guru Shri Behera started his own institution in 1976, which five years later, got formally registered as “Odissi Kendra” under the “Registration of Societies Act”.

 Guruji has traveled widely to places, like the former USSR, USA, UK, South America, Mongolia, Poland, Austria, Holland, Germany, Denmark, Thailand, Sweden, Switzerland, Nepal, Japan, Maldives, Italy and France.